gbeep/ecommerce-sdk-php/.github/CONTRIBUTING.md

 ## Fixing Bugs

-I welcome pull requests to fix bugs!
+We welcome pull requests to fix bugs!

 If you see a bug report that you'd like to fix, please feel free to do so.
 Following the directions and guidelines described in the "Adding New Features"